virgili0/Virgilio/serving/paradiso/demystification-ai-ml-dl.md

 It's easy to see the program would very soon become a vast set of complex "hard-coded" rules, chaotic and complicated to maintain, needed to be added manually as new approaches to fool it will be used.

-Instead, a spam filter consisting of a Machine Learning model would automatically learn which sentences, words, and patterns are valid indicators of spam danger, and could be updated every time an email is recognized as new type of spam.
-The program is much shorter, easy to maintain and accurate in recognition.
+Instead, a spam filter consisting of a Machine Learning model would automatically learn which sentences, words, and patterns are valid indicators of spam danger and could be updated every time an email is recognized as a new type of spam.
+The program is much shorter, easy to maintain, and accurate in recognition.

-In summary, Machine Learning techniques are appropriate for:
+In summary, **Machine Learning techniques are appropriate for**:

-- Fluid environments, where the problem constantly changes and in an unpredictable way (a mountain road never "seen" before, an email containing words never encountered, an unknown pattern in the peaks of users in a website).
+- Fluid environments, where the problem constantly changes and in an unpredictable way (a mountain road never "seen" before, an email containing words never encountered, an unknown pattern in the peaks of users on a website).

 - Complex problems where the traditional approach would be impracticable or would lead to "Frankenstein" of code with high maintenance cost.
 The Machine Learning approach can significantly simplify the code and achieve better performance.

 - Get information about complex problems and discover patterns through large amounts of data.

-## Conclusion
+## Conclusions

 Now you should be more comfortable with high-level ideas of the concepts of AI and ML, and every time you see a term you'll know how to contextualize it.

 You will also see how the terms are crippled and misused, and maybe you could recommend this guide to the next person to clarify his ideas!

-If you like Virgil's content and share our vision of open education accessible to all, share and register in the Google Form, you'll be updated every time a new guide comes out!
+In the next guide you will learn **what do you need** in order to start your Machine Learning journey!